-Last year the Society organized two full day professional development seminars led by Mike LaMonico of the Folger Shakespeare Library.
+Last year the Society organized three full day professional development seminars led by Wendy Halm-Violette.
 Over 100 teachers from city public schools attended, and, by coordinating with the Department of Education, the Shakespeare Society was able to provide such teachers with essential professional development credits.

 THURSDAY, DECEMBER 1, 2011

 with The Public Theater’s TITUS ANDRONICUS

 5:00 p.m.
 “Teaching Titus,” a short workshop with Robert Young, Head of Education at the Folger Shakespeare Library

 6:15 p.m.
 A light supper and conversation with colleagues

 7:30 p.m.
 TITUS ANDRONICUS performance starring Jay O. Sanders directed by Michael Sexton, Artistic Director of The Shakespeare Society.

 Fee: $5 includes workshop, dinner, performance, and take aways

 SOLD OUT: for information on upcoming teacher events call or email Heather Lester, Director of Education,